Litchfield Community Theatre stages 'Beauty and the Beast'

 Even with the wealth of acting talent, however, Pennertz was concerned about the performance timeline until recently.

-“Last week if you’d asked me, another week of rehearsals would have been good,” Pennertz said last week.
+“Last week if you’d asked me, another week of rehearsals would have been good,” Pennertz said.
 “When you’ve been able to run parts of shows, but haven’t been able to put it together as a whole show, you wonder about the links.
 But seeing actors in rehearsals this week, we’re getting it.
 I am 100 percent sure that by Monday, it will be clicking.”